T-Turner/T-Turner.github.io/thomasalg.md

 ### Language: C++

 ### Description/Purpose:
 This program uses the Thomas Algorithm to solve a tridiagonal matrix and will compute the time needed to solve the matrix.
+The size of matrix n and time have a linear relationship of time = 2E-8 x n.

 ### Input:
 The program requires an input for initial conditions and step size.